Revival-fire/System-installation-project/System-installation.md

 - Markdown Format
 - Visual Studio Code (VSCode)

-(Prerequisites: Windows OS, Command Prompt, GitHub Account)

 1. OPENSSH (AND SSH-AGENT) INSTALLATION AND KEY PAIR SETUP

-Install SSH/OpenSSH (Windows)
-Run the command in terminal to verify openSSH is installed: ssh
+   Install SSH/OpenSSH (Windows) and  verify if its properly installed.
+Generate ssh keys to be aadded to the git hub account.
+   {images}
+   {images}